opendaylight/releng-builder/docs/jenkins.rst

 If your project needs something added to one of the minions, you can help us get things added faster by doing one of the following:

+* Submit a patch to RelEng/Builder for the appropriate `jenkins-scripts` definition which configure software during minion boot up.
-* Submit a patch to RelEng/Builder for the `packer/provision`_ scripts that configures your new piece of software during minion boot up.
+* Submit a patch to RelEng/Builder for the `packer/provision` scripts that configures software during minion instance imaging.
-* Submit a patch to RelEng/Builder for the Packer's templates  in the `packer/templates`_ directory that configures your new piece of software which get baked into the image.
+* Submit a patch to RelEng/Builder for the Packer's templates  in the `packer/templates` directory that configures a new instance defition along with changes in `packer/provision`.

 Going the first route will be faster in the short term as we can inspect the changes and make test modifications in the sandbox to verify that it works.